 In the United States, only about 12 percent of energy production is from renewables, and much of that production is from hydroelectric power.
 However, America has some of the largest wind and solar farms in the world.
 Texas leads in wind power production, and California has the most solar energy generating capacity (Figure 13.2).
-Efforts to promote electric car use have also been promoted in California, as the state government has set a goal of having 1.5 million electric cars on the License | CC BY SA 3.0
+Efforts to promote electric car use have also been promoted in California, as the state government has set a goal of having 1.5 million electric cars on the road by 2025.
+Although using a battery to power a car instead of fossil fuels is generally environmentally friendly, electricity generated primarily from fossil fuels is still used to charge the vehicles.